BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 **COMPOSITION**

-two Dale Siege Crew, one of which is the Siege Veteran.
+Crewed by two Dale Siege Crew, one of which is a [Siege Veteran].

 **SPECIAL RULES**